Staff Spotlight: Lori Cottle

 January 29, 2015

-If you were a student in the MS&E department during the past couple decades, then you are probably very familiar with Student Services Manager Lori Cottle.
+If you were a student in the MS&E department during the past few decades, you are probably very familiar with Student Services Manager Lori Cottle.

 If you didn’t work with her directly, she still influenced your academic experience through behind-the-scenes activity.